 As a priority, Flinders provides aspirational learning spaces and sports facilities that enhance students’ wellbeing, health and learning potential.
 Our Primary School campus is a welcoming and creative space set amidst landscaped gardens and nature playgrounds, and bordered by rainforest.
 The spacious, light-filled classrooms have integrated technology and are a joy to teach and learn in.

 The Flinders Masterplan is delivering exciting new learning precincts at the College, including the new Flagship Centre for our Years 5 and 6 students, which opened in Term 1, 2021.
-There is also the Wonderarium, due to open in Term 4, 2021 as an innovative learning centre, full of wonder and joy in learning.
-A new Junior Primary Nature Playground opened in Term 1, 2021 and new pathways, gardens and seating areas have been created across our Primary campus in 2021.
+There is also the Wonderarium, an innovative learning centre, full of wonder and joy in learning.
+A new Junior Primary Nature Playground opened in Term 1, 2021 and new pathways, gardens and seating areas have been created across our Primary campus.

 Our Primary students also have access to facilities across the greater College campus, including the Flinders Farm; the Flinders Performance Centre; and impressive sporting facilities, including two floodlit sporting ovals that offer three full-sized fields and two cricket pitches, the 25-metre Flinders Aquatic Centre with a Learn to Swim facility and development squads; and an indoor Sports Centre.